 My favorite hack for quickly shredding an entire block of cheese is using a salad shooter.
-Yep, it’s the bomb for shredding cheese for all my favorite recipes and takes only a few seconds.
-I’ll link to the one I have below and I promise that you will wonder how you’ve survived this long without it.
-It’s one of my favorite, can’t live without, kitchen gadgets.
+Yep, it's the bomb for shredding cheese for all my favorite recipes and takes only a few seconds.
+This salad shooter is the one that I use and love.
+I promise that you'll wonder how you've survived this long without it.
+It's one of my favorite, can't live without, kitchen gadgets.

 How To Make Lightened-Up Southern Macaroni and Cheese

 After shredding your block of cheese, preheat the oven to 375 degrees F. Cook macaroni according to package directions, drain and set aside to cool.

 Mix remaining ingredients, reserving ¾ cup cheddar in a large bowl and toss with cooked macaroni.

 Transfer macaroni and cheese to a 9x13 baking dish sprayed with olive oil cooking spray and top with remaining shredded cheddar cheese.

 Bake for 30-40 minutes until top is just turning lightly golden and the cheese is bubbly.
 Allow the macaroni and cheese to rest for 10 minutes to thicken and cool.

 Great Additions To Southern Macaroni and Cheese